Fortnum & Mason

 We collaborated with the Virgin Atlantic Design team to create a new Economy meal service.
 Our research-based approach improved the passenger experience, saved space and weight, and reduced emissions.

-We reduced the tray size by a third, introduced a non-slip tray surface, and designed bespoke crockery and cutlery.
-The surface keeps items in place and negates the need for a paper liner.
+We reduced the tray size by a third, introduced a non-slip tray surface that keeps items in place and negates the need for a paper liner.
+We designed bespoke crockery and cutlery and a new drinking glass.

 A quintessentially British dining experience

-We designed a new tea and coffee pot, focusing on ergonomics: a stable grip, smooth pouring action and a lid that labels contents.
+We designed a new tea and coffee pot, focusing on ergonomics: a stable grip, smooth pouring action and a lid that identifies the contents.
 We created a bespoke cake stand to serve traditional English afternoon tea for each passenger.
 The cake stand can be quickly assembled, and stored away easily.

-We were approached by Japan Creative to develop a design strategy and design a prototype to showcase Yamaha’s thin light and flexible speaker technology, TLF.
+We were approached by Japan Creative to develop a design strategy and design a prototype to showcase Yamaha’s thin, light and flexible speaker technology, TLF; a 1.5 mm thick lightweight panel with very directional sound.
+We developed an installation for experiencing sound in a new way.

 EXHIBITED AMBIENTE 2014